QubitPi/docker-docs/billing/payment-method/index.md

 Docker also sends an email notification `Action Required - Credit Card Payment Failed` with an attached unpaid invoice after each failed payment attempt.

-Once the grace period is over and the invoice is still not paid, the subscription downgrades to a free plan and all paid features are disabled.
+Once the grace period is over and the invoice is still not paid, the subscription downgrades to a free subscription and all paid features are disabled.

 ## Redeem a coupon